All About Ocarinas

 Ocarinas

-To the left are two transverse oc's.
+To the left are two transverse ocarinas (or "ocs").
 The yellow one is plastic, while the white one below it is ceramic.

 In the middle, shaped like TV remotes, are two plastic inlines.
-You play them extended straight out from your mouth.
+You play them extended straight out from your mouth, just like a recorder.

 To the right are two pendants or seedpods.
 Both are ceramic.
 As you can see, their shapes vary.
 One fun feature of small pendants is that you can wear them around your neck.
 They typically come with a lanyard (necklace) for wear.